OOTesting/DemoSeleniumOrangeHRMProject/README.md

 The report includes detailed information about each test, including the steps executed, the status (pass/fail), and any screenshots captured during the test execution.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (git checkout -b feature-branch).
-3. Commit your changes (git commit -m 'Add some feature').
-4. Push to the branch (git push origin feature-branch).
-5. Create a new Pull Request